miielab/replication_qje_whatweteach/README.md

 # Replication Package
 This repo is where you can find code and data to replicate the main figures and tables in the paper "What We Teach About Race and Gender: Representation in Images and Text of Children’s Books" which is published in the quarterly journal of economics.

+## Requirements
+You will need to download both R and RStudio to run these scripts.
+We use R version 4.3.0 (2023-04-21) and RStudio version 2023.03.0+386.
+The script `code\requirements.txt` contains information on all the `.R` packages (and which versions) we use for this analysis.
+These packages will automatically be loaded in the beginning of each script which outputs a table or figure.
+Please open this script and make sure all the listed packages are installed before running any code.

 ## Code
 This folder contains the code we use to make each main figure and table (with the exception of Figure II which was made using a graphics editor).
 In particular, this folder contains: